bitsmithy/cookiecutter-golang-api/{{ cookiecutter.module_name }}/README.md

 ### Makefile

 This project makes use of a Makefile to run all development and operations related tasks.
-Simply run `make` to see the menu of targets that are available.
+Simply run `make` or `make help` to see the menu of targets that are available.

 ### Environment Variables